cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

   secretsDestination: k8s_secrets
   debug: false
   supportRotation: false
-  supportMultiApps: true # Defined for Job and Deployment
 ```

 `custom-values.yaml` will hold both mandatory variables that the customer is required to fill and all defaults they want to override.
 The customers supplies Helm with these values by loading the Chart with `custom-values.yaml`.
 For more detailed information on how a customer will install our Chart, see the section on [Installation](#installation).